-- Bus 500 Computer Programming 1 credit Computer Programming: fundamentals of flow charting and programming to aid the student in problem solving and research.

-- Bus 501 Business Statistics 3 credits Business applications of basic statistics, probability concepts, probability distributions, expectations, sampling, estimation, hypothesis testing, index numbers, time series analysis, forecasting techniques and introduction to simple linear models.
+Business applications of basic statistics, probability concepts, probability distributions, expectations, sampling, estimation, hypothesis testing, index numbers, time series analysis, forecasting techniques and introduction to simple linear models.

-- Bus 502

-Financial Accounting
+Bus 502 Financial Accounting

-3 credits

 Concepts and principles underlying accounting with special attention to income determination and measurement of assets and equities.
 Analysis of business performance from accounting viewpoints.

-3 - Bus 503 Corporate Financial Theory 3 credits Theory and practice of business finance with emphasis on asset management, capital structure, cost of capital and capital budgeting.
-Prerequisite: Bus 502. - Bus 504 Marketing Processes 3 credits Introduction to marketing and its functions.
-Examination of contemporary problems and issues in marketing of goods and services. - Bus 505 Legal Environment 3 credits Objectives of American legal system, its structure and procedures, dynamics of courts and regulatory commissions.
-Relationship of law to social change and preservation of society's values: Emphasis on legal analysis. - Bus 506 Economic Analysis 3 credits Functioning of mixed market economy.
+Bus 503 Corporate Financial Theory

+Theory and practice of business finance with emphasis on asset management, capital structure, cost of capital and capital budgeting.
+Prerequisite: Bus 502.

+Bus 504 Marketing Processes

+Introduction to marketing and its functions.
+Examination of contemporary problems and issues in marketing of goods and services.

+Bus 505 Legal Environment

+Objectives of American legal system, its structure and procedures, dynamics of courts and regulatory commissions.
+Relationship of law to social change and preservation of society's values: Emphasis on legal analysis.

+Bus 506 Economic Analysis

+Functioning of mixed market economy.
 Determinants of aggregate level of income, employment and prices.
+Forecasting and policy analysis, international aspects.

+Bus 507 Organization Behavior

+2 orodi

-Forecasting and policy analysis, international aspects. - Bus 507 Organization Behavior 3 credits Administration process with emphasis on organizational behavior.
+Administration process with emphasis on organizational behavior.
 Basic contributions of social science to the study and practice of management.
-Analysis of sociopsychological theory and research, decision making, group structure, dynamics and leadership. - Bus 508 Production and Operations Management 3 credits Survey of the system analysis, design and operating techniques for manufacturing and service organizations, topics in facility location, linear programming, inventory control, work measurement, forecasting techniques, scheduling, quality control and network analysis.
-Prerequisite: Bus 500, 501. - Bus 520 Federal Taxation and Business Decisions 3 credits
+Analysis of sociopsychological theory and research, decision making, group structure, dynamics and leadership.

+Bus 508 Production and Operations Management

+Survey of the system analysis, design and operating techniques for manufacturing and service organizations, topics in facility location, linear programming, inventory control, work measurement, forecasting techniques, scheduling, quality control and network analysis.
+Prerequisite: Bus 500, 501.

+Bus 520 Federal Taxation and Business Decisions

 Introduction to the basic concepts of federal income taxation for the various forms of business organizations, emphasizing the tax implications of various code provisions on business decision making.
 Prerequisite: Bus 502.

-3 credits

-- Bus 521

-Federal Income Taxation of Individual
+Bus 521 Federal Income Taxation of Individual

-3 credits

 Analysis of federal income tax laws as they pertain to the individual taxpayer with emphasis on tax planning techniques.
-Prerequisite:

-Bus 502.
+Prerequisite: Bus 502.

-- Bus 522

-Federal Taxation Partnerships and Corporations
+Bus 522 Federal Taxation Partnerships and Corporations 3 credits

-3 credits